-You know by now that America uses and produces different types and sources of energy.
-We can divide this into two primary groups: renewable sources and non-renewable sources of energy.
-We will debrief the 4 most important – and expected–non-renewable sources of energy on this blog.
+You know by now that America uses and produces different types and sources of energy, we can divide this into two primary groups: renewable sources and non-renewable sources of energy.
+On this blog, we will debrief the 4 most important – and common–non-renewable sources of energy.

 Non-renewable sources of energy

-With 60% of the share, it’s essential to understand where these fossil fuels, often called brown energy, come from.
-Plant and animal remnants accumulated in thick layers on the earth’s surface and ocean floors, and these were often combined with sand, silt, and calcium carbonate over extended periods.
+With 60% of the share, it’s important to understand where do these fossil fuels, often called brown energy, come from.
+Plant and animal remnants accumulated in thick layers on the earth’s surface and ocean floors.
+These were often combined with sand, silt, and calcium carbonate over extended periods.

 As time goes by, they were buried beneath sand, silt, and rock.
-This resulted in some of this carbon-and hydrogen-rich material being converted into coal, oil (petroleum), and also natural gas because of pressure and heat.
+This resulted in some of this carbon-and hydrogen-rich material converted into coal, some into oil (petroleum), and some into natural gas because of pressure and heat.

 1. Natural gas

-Accounting for 40% of the most used—and produced – energy sources, natural gas is a source of energy found deep beneath the surface.
-It is mostly methane, but it also contains smaller amounts of natural gas liquids (NGL, which are also hydrocarbon gas liquids) and non-hydrocarbon gases such as carbon dioxide and water vapor.
+Accounting for 40% of the most used—and produced – energy source, natural gas is a source of energy that is found deep beneath the surface.
+It is composed of mostly methane, but it also contains smaller amounts of natural gas liquids (NGL, which are also hydrocarbon gas liquids), and non-hydrocarbon gases such as carbon dioxide and water vapor.

 When geologists find the natural gas deposit, an exploratory well is drilled and tested.
 If the results are positive, and this geological formation has enough gas to generate and profit from, more wells are drilled.
 This is then sent to processing plants and then sent through pipelines to the distributors and ultimate consumers.

-Second on the list of non-renewable electricity sources of energy is coal.
-You probably had heard about it in history classes when they spoke about the boom of the industrial revolution.
+Second on the list of electricity non-renewable sources of energy is coal.
+You probably have heard about it in history classes when they spoke about the boom of the industrial revolution.
 Well, we will tell you what it is and how it produces electricity.

 Coal is one of the largest non-renewable sources of energy—it is a black rock mainly made up of carbon and hydrocarbons, both of which contain energy that may be released when burned (burning).
 There are 4 main types of coal, anthracite, bituminous, subbituminous, and lignite.
 The main difference between them is the type and amount of carbon it has.
 This material can be found in two types of mining: surface mining and underground mining.

-Petroleum is traditionally known as the essential non-renewable source in the States (for total energy consumption).
+Traditionally known as the most important non-renewable sources of energy in the States (for total energy consumption).
 It is used to power cars, heat buildings, generate energy, and, lastly, manufacture plastics, polyurethane, etc. If we look at the facts of the Energy Information Administration in 2018, for example, 20,5% of the petroleum consumption worldwide was made by the US.
-In 2020, during the peak of the COVID-19 pandemic, the consumption at 18,122million barrels a day – 13% lower than before pandemics – yet relatively high, bearing in mind the significant shutdowns.
+In 2020, during the peak of the COVID-19 pandemic, the consumption at 18,122million barrels a day – 13% lower than before pandemics – yet quite high bearing in mind the major shutdowns.

-Out of the whole production, 1,1% of the energy is used to produce electric power, accounting for 0,4% of the total electricity generation.
+Out of the whole production of this, 1,1% of the energy is used to produce electric power.
+Which accounts for 0,4% of the total electricity generation.

-Nuclear Power is one of the most controversial non-renewable sources of energy.
-To make this simple, nuclear energy uses the energy produced when the atoms are divided.
-The first use of it, or its creation, in the 1940s was made to produce nuclear bombs that were more powerful than regular ones.
+One of the most controversial non-renewable sources of energy.
+To make it simple, nuclear energy uses the energy produced when the atoms are divided.
+The first use of it, or the creation of it, in the 1940s, was made to produce nuclear bombs that were more powerful than regular ones.
 This exploded – literally – with the bombing of Hiroshima and Nagasaki in 1945, an atrocious event that costed the lives of more than 200,000 people.

 After WWII, attention turned to the peaceful usage of nuclear power.
-And how this would be helpful to produce much more energy than any other energy source ever before.
-According to data from the World Nuclear Association, nuclear power plants are operational in 31 nations.
-There have existed more than 18,000 reactors throughout the years.
-Currently, about 10% of the energy produced worldwide comes from nuclear power.
+And how this was going to be helpful to produce much more energy than any other source of energy ever before.
+According to data from the World Nuclear Association, nuclear power plants are operational in 31 nations, there have existed more than 18,000 reactors throughout the years and currently about 10% of the energy produced worldwide comes from nuclear power.

 In 2020, there were 441 operable reactors in the world.
-In the US, only nuclear power accounted for 19,7% of the non-renewable electricity sources of energy in the same year.
-And it is the country with more nuclear energy generation globally, followed by France and China.
+In the US, only nuclear power accounted for 19,7% of the share of the electricity non-renewable sources of energy in the same year.
+And it is the country with more nuclear energy generation in the world, followed by France and China.

-More and more renewable energy has been produced, aiming to stop using non-renewable sources of energy shortly completely.
-With the deregulation of the energy industry, you have the power to choose how you want your energy to be generated.
-So now that you know more about the different energy sources, we encourage you to control them.
+More and more renewable energy has been produced, aiming to completely stop using non-renewable sources of energy in a near future, and with the deregulation of the energy industry, you have the power to choose how you want your energy to be generated.
+So now that you know more about the different sources of energy, we encourage you to take control of it.